GoogleCloudPlatform/community/tutorials/dataflow-dlp-to-datacatalog-tags/index.md

 ### Create the service account

 We recommend that you run pipelines with fine-grained access control to improve access partitioning.
-If your project does not have a user-created service account, create one using following instructions.
+If your project doesn't have a user-created service account, create one using following instructions.

 You can use your browser by going to [**Service accounts**](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts?supportedpurview=project)